zew/go-questionnaire/README.md

 * Package `lgn` contains several authentication schemes for participants.

 * Package `main` serves questionnaires via http(s).
+with automatic `Lets encrypt` certification.

 * Directory `responses` stores indididual answers
  (and initial questionnaire templates).

 * There are global translations as well as
  questionnaire specific multi-language strings.
- Global soft-hyphenizations for mobile layout.
+ Global hyphenizations helps with long words on mobile devices.

-* There are common functions preventing duplicate question keys
+* Common proof functions prevent duplicate question keys
  or missing translations.

 * Survey results are pulled in by the `transferrer`,
  aggregating responses into a CSV file.
  `transferrer` logic is agnostic to questionnaire structure.

-* In-flight changes to the questionnaire do not require any
+* The `updater` subpackage automates in-flight changes to the questionnaire.
- "schema" or configuration effort.
+No need for database "schema" artistry.

 ## Data thrift